BuckleyDowdle/spark_diabetes/README.md

 # spark_diabetes

-Using pySpark to work with big data and build a diabetes prediction model
+# Goal: Use pySpark to work with big data and build a diabetes prediction model

+## Data description: